nvcVincent/CoinCod-1/README.md

 Note: You can omit this step below if you are running it on a live server.

-Inside of mainPageURL function under return $pageURL enter your folder name that stores all your coincod files.
+Inside of mainPageURL function under return $pageURL enter your directory name where you stored all your development files for CoinCod.

 	function mainPageURL(){
 		$pageURL = 'http';